svpino/rfeed/README.md

 At the end I didn't like what I did to the original library: it was messy all around.
 It wasn't the library's fault, but my own.
 I decided to fix the problem from scratch, by rewriting the library in a different way.

 I'm not claming this new version is better than the original.
-It's just different and I think a little bit easier to extend.
-Since
-I needed iTunes support from the beginning, I also coded an iTunes extension for the library.
+It's just different and I think a little bit easier to extend and maintain (since it comes with a full suite full of unit tests).
+Since I needed iTunes support from the beginning, I also coded an iTunes extension for the library.
 Now I'm powering my blog and podcast with it, and I hope it serves well to anyone with similar needs.

 Thanks to Andrew Dalke for writing the first version a long time ago.
 This project is based on his original work, borrowing ideas and code from it.